Chapter 4.4 – Port Labor

 1. Employment Effects of Cargo Handling

-Employment and added-value per ton increase when goods undergo logistics or industrial transformations in the port area.
-For example, the stuffing and stripping of containers are up to five times more labor-intensive than the loading or discharging from a vessel.
+Employment and added value per ton increase when goods undergo logistics or industrial transformations in the port area.
+For example, the stuffing and stripping of containers are up to five times more labor-intensive than the loading or unloading of a vessel.
 Storage, distribution, and other logistics activities in industrial subcontracting or postponed manufacturing in the port area also boost employment levels for a given cargo throughput level.
 The gateway position of major seaports offers opportunities for the development of value-added logistics (VAL).
 Many seaports have evolved from pure transshipment centers to key nodes within a logistics system.
 The rise of port-based activities in the hinterland can pressure logistics activities in ports and spread logistics job creation from the port to the wider hinterland.

 2. Dock Labor

 Port labor can be defined in different terms.
 Within a narrow definition, port labor refers to the loading or unloading of ships.
-Broadly defined, port labor refers to all forms of cargo handling in a port zone, including the stuffing and stripping of containers, the loading and unloading of inland waterway vessels, lorries, and railway wagons, and the storage and semi-industrial processing of goods in warehouses and logistics areas.
+Broadly defined, port labor refers to all forms of cargo handling within a port zone, including the stuffing and stripping of containers, the loading and unloading of inland waterway vessels, lorries, and railway wagons, and the storage and semi-industrial processing of goods in warehouses and logistics areas.

 A. Market requirements